Quick hit: Here are four steps to creating goals that connect and align your remote team:

 Download our free, printable goal-setting worksheets

-In addition to creating shared department goals, Tony partnered with Kazoo’s People & Culture team to populate the platform with behavior bonuses to encourage the team’s success.
+In addition to creating shared department goals, Tony partnered with Kazoo’s People & Culture team to populate the platform with custom Incentives to encourage the team’s success.
 This enabled the remote team members to earn points (which they could later redeem for rewards) by working towards the goal’s completion.

-“We designed behavior bonuses specifically for this first week of full-remote work,” Tony noted.
+“We designed Incentives specifically for this first week of full-remote work,” Tony noted.
 “Things we wouldn’t normally offer points for but felt worth it to do when things were going to be extra challenging.”

-Tony then doubled down on the department’s chances at success by making “redeem at least one behavior bonus related to this goal” one of the KRs in the goal itself — neatly creating an incentivizing closed loop.
+Tony then doubled down on the department’s chances at success by making “redeem at least one Incentive related to this goal” one of the KRs in the goal itself — neatly creating an incentivizing closed loop.